marcoalopez/Python_course/README.md

 ## Author

 [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) is an associate researcher in the Department of Geology at the University of Oviedo.
 Marco is an expert in the analysis of the microstructure and texture (CPO) of solid materials, in particular with the backscattered electron diffraction technique (SEM-EBSD), the design of experiments with _in situ_ monitoring, and image analysis from different microscopy sources.
-He also has extensive experience in programming and code development for data analysis (https://github.com/marcoalopez).
+He has extensive experience in programming and code development for data analysis (https://github.com/marcoalopez).
 His main line of research is the study of the links between the mechanical properties (elastic, plastic and/or brittle) of rocks and their mineral composition, microstructure and crystallographic orientation of their components and seismic modelling (elastic properties) of rocks using averaging schemes and reconstruction of the microstructure and texture.